Glossary

 When specifying paces, TrainAsONE can take into account the anticipated undulation along with a number of other factors, for example temperature, wind and humidity to deduce an Environment Adjusted Pace (EAP).
 Settings to control this are found within your Profile.
 Similarly, all activities are analysed with respect to the environment experienced.

 Whist Undulation is great for the system, we recognise that it is not necessarily intuitive or easy to use without experience.
-Consequently we are looking at providing an alternative mechanism of direct ascent and descent values.
+Consequently we are looking at providing users with an alternative mechanism of direct ascent and descent values.

 Categories: General, Glossary

-This has not stopped well known sporting manufacturers from using it for such purposes – nice for marketing, but not actually any use.
+However, despite the above, VO2max is actually a poor indicator of performance, e.g. race completion time.
+This has not stopped well known sporting manufacturers from using it for such purposes – nice for marketing, but not actually of any real use.

 Categories: General, Glossary